RadianSimulations/ghpc-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 **Are you playing with mods?**

 Yes or no. If yes, please note which mods here.
-Continued development increases risks of mods having or causing issues with the game.
-Use them at your own risk.
+Any third-party content may be incompatible with GHPC's ongoing updates.
+While issues related to third-party content are not a priority for development, known conflicts can be reported for other users.

 **To Reproduce**